 - Percentage of available credit used (this is called credit utilization)

 Did you notice anything above?
-Have a “good” credit score means you actually have to incur debt.
+Having a “good” credit score means you actually have to incur debt.
 You have to be in debt.
 Simply stated (and all else being equal), your score could be higher if you have some debt and pay every payment on time versus someone who has no mortgage or consumer debt.

 Does that seem backward?
 Crazy?
 Unbiblical?